SAP-samples/cap-local-development-workshop/exercises/02/README.md

   }
 ```

+> The "initdata" name is arbitrary - see [footnote 2](#footnote-2).

 This doesn't have any positive effect yet; we need a couple more things.

-👉 First, we need to add an empty CDS model file in the form of `index.cds` to the new `db/classics/` directory; this is so the CDS model compiler acknowledges this new "classics" directory and treats it as part of the model, including any initial data loading requirements:
+👉 First, we need to add an empty CDS model file in the form of `index.cds` to
+the new `db/classics/` directory; this is so the CDS model compiler
+acknowledges this new "classics" directory and treats it as part of the model,
+including any initial data loading requirements:

 ```bash
 touch db/classics/index.cds
 ```

-👉 Now we need to actually go to the CAP server, stop it (with Ctrl-C) and restart it, specifying this new "classics" name as a profile:
+👉 Now we need to actually go to the CAP server, stop it (with Ctrl-C) and
+restart it, specifying this new "classics" name as a profile:

 ```bash
 cds w --profile classics
 ```

-[Lo and behold], the initial data in the CSV files in `db/classics/data/` is now loaded!
+[Lo and behold], the initial data in the CSV files in `db/classics/data/` is
+now loaded!

 ```log
   > init from db/classics/data/sap.capire.bookshop-Genres.csv